-Unit No. Weeks Course Learning Teaching and Assessment Tasks Outcomes Learning Activity 1.
-4 Conceptual Knowledge Lectures and demonstrations and Assignments things to do 2.
-4 Theoretical Lectures and Assignments, disciplinary knowledge demonstrations and things to do research project 3.
-4 Methodological and analytical knowledge Lectures and demonstrations and things to do Assignments, research project, Presentation of research & submission of reports Students should be able to extend the classroom knowledge to their own language and language family and produce historical analysis of select aspects of their language es.
+Unit No. Weeks Course Learning Teaching and Assessment Tasks

+Outcomes Learning Activity

+1. 4 Conceptual Knowledge Lectures and Assignments

+demonstrations and

+things to do

+2. 4 Theoretical Lectures and Assignments,

+disciplinary knowledge demonstrations and research project

+things to do

+3. 4 Methodological and Assignments,

+analytical knowledge v .
+1 research project,

+Lectures and demonstrations and Presentation of

+things to do research &

+unings to do submission of

+reports

+Students should be able to extend the classroom knowledge to their own

+language and language family and produce historical analysis of select

+aspects of their language es.